twknab/gear_list_MEVN/README.md

 ### Known Bugs / ISSUES

-- [LARGE] Make "Gear List" View prettier (this is the prime thing here), and include back button or nav back to Dashboard
 - [MEDIUM] User session seems to time out.
 What's going on?
   - If no valid session, can re-direct to dashboard?